naborlozada/Sequenzanalyse-und-Genomik-Leipzig/README.md

 # Sequenzanalyse-und-Genomik-Leipzig

-This is a small section of the 'Sequenzanalyse-und-Genomik Course' performed at the University of Leipzig.
+This is a section of the 'Sequenzanalyse-und-Genomik Course' performed at the University of Leipzig.
 This information only represents the "Inferring Horizontal Gene Transfer events" section in this course.

 Here you can find the results of HGT detection in the QUERY SEQUENCE example (dead-end HGT).
 The HGT gene is used here as